saltstack/salt/doc/topics/targeting/ipcidr.rst

     salt -S 192.168.40.20 test.ping
     salt -S 10.0.0.0/24 test.ping

-Ipcidr matching can also be used in compount matches
+Ipcidr matching can also be used in compound matches

 .. code-block:: bash